sabnzbd/sabnzbd.github.io/wiki/extra/access_denied.md

 Internet is defined as "a public IP address".
 That access is denied by default.

-Access from a private IP address (192.168.x.x, 10.x.x.x and 172.16.x.x), so from your LAN / virtual machine / docker container, will not lead to "access denied"
+Local means a private IP address (192.168.x.x, 10.x.x.x and 172.16.x.x).
+Access from your LAN, virtual machine, docker container or similar will not lead to "access denied" unless "local ranges" has been defined (see #define-local-ranges).

 # Advanced options
 ## Commandline parameter